2 California wildfires last year blamed on electrical lines

 The investigative results for two fires that broke out northwest of Los Angeles a year ago were released as power cuts were underway in parts of Northern California to prevent electrical equipment from igniting fires amid gusty, dry weather.

 The 1,800-acre (728-hectare) Easy Fire, which threatened the library and nearby Simi Valley homes, ignited Oct.
-30, 2019, when an insulator attached to a Southern California Edison high-voltage transmission line swung into a steel power pole during windy, dry conditions, the Ventura County Fire Department said in a statement.
+30, 2019, when an insulator attached to a Southern California Edison power line swung into a steel power pole during windy, dry conditions, the Ventura County Fire Department said in a statement.

 At the time, the utility reported to state regulators that its equipment may have been involved in the fire, which damaged two buildings.